-- (d) Director/Officer Indemnification Proposals to indemnify directors and officers will generally be supported to ensure the companies can recruit the most qualified individuals.
-Individuals may be reluctant to serve as a director or officer if they were to be personally liable for all lawsuits and legal costs. - (e) Director Ownership Proposals that will require independent directors to hold a minimum amount of company stock as individuals will generally be opposed.
-Such a requirement raises questions about directors' independence, and qualified candidates may be reluctant to accept directorships in the face of such a requirement. - (f) Director Qualifications The Manager supports establishing minimum standards for directors and disclosing the directors' qualifications to shareholders.
-In addition, the Manager supports boards that consist of experienced individuals with the appropriate business and professional credentials.
-Elected directors should have general business acumen and company specific knowledge, and should make informed and independent judgments.
-Further, the Manager supports qualified directors who advocate for and promote the ESG standards that Horizons is committed to, as laid out herein. - (g) Independent Advisors The Manager supports empowering boards, board committees and individual directors to retain (at the subject company's expense) outside legal counsel and other advisors to assist them with their responsibilities. - (h) Separation of Chair and Chief Executive Officer The Manager supports, where possible, separating the chair and chief executive officer roles.
+- (g) Independent Advisors The Manager supports empowering boards, board committees and individual directors to retain (at the subject company's expense) outside legal counsel and other advisors to assist them with their responsibilities. - (h) Separation of Chair and Chief Executive Officer The Manager supports, where possible, separating the chair and chief executive officer roles.
 The board chair should be an independent executive director. - (i) Approval of Independent Auditors The relationship between a company and its auditors should be limited primarily to the audit, although it may include certain closely related activities that do not, in the aggregate, raise any appearance of impaired independence.
 Management's recommendation for the ratification of the auditors, except in instances where audit and audit-related fees make up less than 50% of the total fees paid by the company to the audit firm, will generally be supported. - (j) Executive Compensation The Manager supports establishing an independent compensation committee to ensure that executive compensation is competitive, fair, and equitable. - (k) Stock-Based Compensation Plans An independent compensation committee should have significant latitude to deliver varied compensation to motivate the company's employees.
 However, all compensation proposals will be evaluated in the context of several factors (a company's industry, market capitalization, competitors for talent, etc.) to determine whether a particular plan or proposal balances the perspectives of employees and the company's other shareholders, and is transparent, fair and equitable. - (I) Bonus Plans Bonus plans, which must be periodically submitted for shareholder approval, should have clearly defined performance criteria and maximum awards expressed in dollars.
-Bonus plans with awards that are excessive in both absolute terms and relative to a comparative group generally will not be supported. - (m) Employee Stock Purchase Plans The use of employee stock purchase plans to increase company stock ownership by employees will generally be supported provided that shares purchased under the plan are acquired for no less than 85% of their market value and that shares reserved under the plan comprise less than 5% of the outstanding shares. - (n) Executive Severance Agreements While executives' incentives for continued employment should be more significant than severance benefits, there are instances, particularly in the event of a change in control, in which severance arrangements may be appropriate.
-The Manager will generally, without submission to shareholders, cause an ETF to vote in favour of approving severance benefits triggered by a change in control that do not exceed three times an executive's salary and bonus. - (o) Shareholder Rights Plans In evaluating the approval of proposed shareholder rights plans, the following factors will be considered: the length of the plan; whether the plan requires shareholder approval for renewal; whether the plan incorporates review by a committee of independent directors at least every three years; whether the plan includes permitted bid/qualified offer features that mandate a shareholder vote in certain situations; whether the ownership trigger is reasonable; and the level of independence of the board that is proposing such plan. - (p) Crown Jewel Defense The sale of assets to "friendly" companies in an effort to frustrate a takeover will generally be opposed as this action could impair shareholder value. - (q) Cumulative Voting Cumulative voting will generally be opposed on the basis that it allows shareholders a voice in director elections that is disproportionate to their economic investment in the corporation. - (r) Supermajority Vote Requirements Shareholders' ability to approve or reject matters presented for a vote based on a simple majority will be supported.
-Accordingly, proposals to remove supermajority requirements will be supported, and proposals to impose them will be opposed. - (s) Right to Call Meetings and Act by Written Consent Shareholders' rights to call special meetings of the board (for good cause and with ample representation) and to act by written consent will generally be supported.
-Proposals to grant these rights to shareholders will be supported, and proposals to abridge these rights will be opposed. - (t) Confidential Voting The integrity of the voting process is enhanced substantially when shareholders (both institutions and individuals) can vote without fear of coercion or retribution based on their votes.
-As such, proposals to provide confidential voting will be supported. - (u) Dual Classes of Stock Dual-class capitalization structures that provide disparate voting rights to different groups of shareholders with similar economic investments are objectionable.
-As such, the creation of separate classes with different voting rights will be opposed, and the dissolution of such classes will be supported.
+Bonus plans with awards that are excessive in both absolute terms and relative to a comparative group generally will not be supported. - (m) Employee Stock Purchase Plans The use of employee stock purchase plans to increase company stock ownership by employees will generally be supported provided that shares purchased under the plan are acquired for no less than 85% of their market value and that shares reserved under the plan comprise less than 10% of the outstanding shares. - (n) Executive Severance Agreements While executives' incentives for continued employment should be more significant than severance benefits, there are instances, particularly in the event of a change in control, in which severance arrangements may be appropriate.
+The Manager will generally, without submission to shareholders, cause an ETF to vote in favour of approving severance benefits triggered by a change in control that does not exceed three times an executive's salary and bonus. - (o) Shareholder Rights Plans In evaluating the approval of proposed shareholder rights plans, the following factors will be considered: the length of the plan; whether the plan requires shareholder approval for renewal; whether the plan incorporates review by a committee of independent directors at least every three years; whether the plan includes permitted bid/qualified offer features that mandate a shareholder vote in certain situations; whether the ownership trigger is reasonable; and the level of independence of the board that is proposing such plan. - (p) Crown Jewel Defense The sale of assets to "friendly" companies in an effort to frustrate a takeover will generally be opposed as this action could impair shareholder value.